cboin1996/songbird/README.md

 # Minimal configuration
 By default, the app assumes itunes is installed.
 At minimum, create a `.env` file with to run without either.

+In addition, you need a folder to store local files in.
+This folder will be passed as a volume mount to the dockerized app, as above in `-v "path/to/local/files":"app/data/dump"`

 ```.env
 ITUNES_ENABLED=False
 GDRIVE_ENABLED=False